 - Avoid eating at their desk.
-It is permissible to do so only during their designated lunch break, provided employees are careful with the office equipment and work papers are cleared off of desks or away from any food; - Do not consume meals, beverages or snacks near keyboards; - Be aware of eating heavily pungent foods in common work areas: - Consume beverages in work areas only in a spill-proof container; - Do not play excessively loud music; - Do not talk over cubicle walls, but instead go to that person directly; and - Keep cell phones on pulse or vibrate rather than allowing them to ring.
+It is permissible to do so only during their designated lunch break, provided employees are careful with the office equipment and work papers are cleared off of desks or away from any food; - Do not consume meals, beverages or snacks near keyboards; - Be aware of eating heavily pungent foods in common work areas; - Consume beverages in work areas only in a spill-proof container; - Do not play excessively loud music; - Do not talk over cubicle walls, but instead go to that person directly; and - Keep cell phones on pulse or vibrate rather than allowing them to ring. - Follow all COVID-19 Prevention Program guidelines while in effect, including wiping down common surface areas after use

-Policy 412 Visitors in the Workplace
+Policy 413 Visitors in the Workplace

 To provide for the safety and security of employees, guests must check in at the front desk when visiting employees at the workplace.
 Guests always should be escorted while in the company's interior office areas.
 Employees should be conscientious of frequent visits by friends and non-business related guests, or having these guests wait for them in our public areas.
+Follow all COVID-19 Prevention Program guidelines while in effect, including guest screening, social distancing and mask protocol.

-Policy 413 Organization Bulletin Boards
+Policy 414 Organization Bulletin Boards